thearn/simple-cython-example/README.md

 So the cython-generated C implementation of `array_sum` is interestingly on parity with `numpy.sum`, which are together much faster than the pure python implementation.

 The C implementation of `tessellatee` blew a python+numpy implementation out of the water.
+Looks like I've got some rewriting to do on [STL Tools](https://github.com/thearn/stl_tools)!

 # Profiling function
 If you're interested in possibily rewriting some or part of a module as a